 |

-Municipalities located within the United Counties of Prescott and Russell are recruiting experienced professionals for appointment to their 2022 Municipal Elections Joint Compliance Audit Committee.
+Municipalities located within the United Counties of Prescott and Russell will be recruiting experienced professionals for appointment to their 2026 Municipal Elections Joint Compliance Audit Committee.

 The Committee is independent of the municipalities and is required by the Municipal Elections Act, 1996 to consider applications requesting audits of candidates' campaign finances.
 Committees may be required to appoint auditors and determine if legal proceedings are required as a result of the auditors' reports.

-The Committee's term of office is four years, beginning on November 15, 2022.
-Successful applicants will receive a retainer of $400 and a per diem of $100 (plus mileage).
+The Committee's term of office is four years, beginning on November 15, 2026.

 To Join the Committee